MatteoGuglielmi-tech/CovidGAN/README.md

 #### :floppy_disk: Data :floppy_disk:

-This method has been **developed and tested upon COVID-19 positive patients** provided by the [San Matteo hospital](http://www.sanmatteo.org/site/home.html).
+This method has been **developed and tested on a COVID-19 dataset** of positive patients provided by the [San Matteo hospital](http://www.sanmatteo.org/site/home.html).

 #### :running: Execution :running:

 ##### :heavy_plus_sign: Dependencies :heavy_plus_sign:

-To be able to run the source code it is first necessary to install the require dependencies.
-In particular, this operation can be performed either via pip or anaconda.
-To do so, run one of the following commands:
+Firstly, to be able to run the source code, it is necessary to install all the required dependencies and creating the required folders.
+This can be achieved by running the following command being inside the _GANs/_ folder:

-> `pip install -r dependencies.yml`

-or

-> `conda env create -f dependencies.yml`

-Final set up step is to run the `setup.sh` script for the creation of the needed folders.
-To do so, run the following commands from CLI:
-`chmod u+x setup.sh & ./setup.sh`
+> `chmod u+x ./src/set-up/setup.sh & ./src/set-up/setup.sh`

+Side note: either conda or pip needs to be installed.

 ##### :rocket: Run the program :rocket:

-To get a full list of custom parameters run the following command:
+To get a full list of the available parameters, run the following command:

 > `python main.py -h`

 to trigger the help interface.

-To run the program, simply call the python interpreter on `main.py` with the necessary parameters and everything will start running.
+To run the program, simply call the python interpreter on `main.py` with the necessary parameters.

 ##### :chart_with_downwards_trend: Visualize losses from different runs :chart_with_downwards_trend:

-Losses across different runs are saved as a sequence of scalars in the `runs` folder.
+Losses of different runs are saved as a sequence of scalars in the `all_runs` folder.
 To graphically visualize their trend run the following command:

-> `tensorboard --logdir=runs`
+> `tensorboard --logdir=src/all_runs`

 #### :bar_chart: Results :bar_chart: